Karl Gottlieb Pfander: Biography

 One of nine children, the son of a village baker was born on 3 November 1803 at Württemberg, Germany—Württemberg, his birthplace was one of the few places notorious for Pietistic form of Evangelism, influenced by Pietistic Lutherans like J.A.
 Bengel and F.C.
 Oetinger.
 Pfander attended a local Latin school, and then grammar school in Stuttgart.
 At the age of sixteen, he had already decided to become a Protestant Christian missionary; accordingly, he got his missionary training in Germany between 1819 and 1821.
 In due course, he was accepted for training at the newly established Evangelical Institute at Basel in Switzerland between 1821 and 1825, and became fluent in Persian, Turkish, and Arabic languages.
 Karl Gottlieb Pfander was ordained as a Lutheran priest, with his holy orders being conferred in the state church.
 During his first appointment with the Basel Mission (BM) [German: Evangelische Missions Gasellschaft] at Shusha in Karabakh Khanate, Azerbaijan, he quickly learned Armenian and Azerbaijani languages, and fine-tuned his Persian language skills; he served for twelve years at BM society between 1825 and 1837, studying the Arabic language and Quran.
 He married Sophia Reuss, first wife; a German, in Moscow on 11 July 1834; however, she died in a childbed in Shusha on 12 May 12, 1835.
 In 1837, he joined the Church Missionary Society (CMS) when BM was closed by Russia in Central Asia; consequently, he was sent to India for sixteen years between 1837 and 1857.
 He married Emily Swinburne, second wife; an English woman, in Calcutta on 19 January 1841, who bore him three boys and three girls.
 In 1858, he was sent to Istanbul by CMS following an uprising against the British rule in India.
 Pfander returned to Britain when CMS activity in the city was suspended as Ottoman opposed his controversialist approach.
 He died on 1 December 1865 at Richmond, London.

 He is buried at St Andrew's Church, Ham Common.
-His epitaph reads that he was "a leading champion in the great controversy between Christianity and Islam."
+His epitaph reads that he was "a leading champion in the great controversy between Christianity and Mahommedanism."